-Identifying and calling out the real problems of your customers creates instant connection, because customers want to know you “get them” and understand what they are going through, before they ever consider you as a solution.
+Identifying and calling out the fundamental problems of your customers creates an instant connection because customers want to know you "get them" and understand what they are going through before they ever consider you as a solution.

 Just look at the section on the homepage that we like to call the value stack.

 "A bright future begins with a beautiful smile.

 More confidence.
 Having a winning smile improves self-esteem, builds confidence, and improves attitudes.

 More connections.
 When kids are no longer embarrassed by their smile, they make more friends.

 More opportunities.
 People with healthy smiles are perceived by others as smarter and more competent."